 - Build up your reserves of permanent savings

 - Choose the solution that meets your savings and/or investing goal

 - Finalise your investment portfolio

 As stated, your risk profile is determined with a questionnaire.
 Meanwhile, your savings reserve can consist of cash, shares, bonds, investment funds and more.
 The exact composition and elements of your portfolio will match your personal risk profile.
-Your tax savings can also be determined with BNP Paribas Fortis: we have many tax experts on hand to assist in this often-technical area.
+Your tax savings can also be determined : there are many tax experts on hand to assist in this often-technical area.

 Whatever your saving goal, there can be various solutions to get there.
 Decide on the means that best suit your own personal requirements.
 And finally, you should evaluate your investment portfolio every year, to check if it is still adapted to your personal needs, as life and personal circumstances can change.
 This allows you to remain satisfied that the money you have worked hard to earn is kept and accrued in a way that is most beneficial to you.
 Whatever your investment profile, you will always have two options: you can delegate the entire investing part (investment decisions) to the bank, or you can choose to make them yourself.